 In case of rating of public debt issues, and bank facilities or commercial papers, the fee is paid by the issuer/borrower.
 The borrower/issuer has to pay initial rating fee along with the signed rating agreement for the rating exercise.
-On acceptance of the rating, the borrower/issuer hasto pay an annual surveillance fee every year till the debt is fully repaid.
+On acceptance of the rating, the borrower/issuer has to pay an annual surveillance fee every year till the debt is fully repaid.
 In case, the quantum of debt increases under the same borrowing program, the borrower/issuer has to pay an additional initial rating fee and additional annual surveillance fee for the incremental borrowing.

-Acuité may charge the borrower/issuer "Out of Pocket" expenses (OPE) at actuals for coveringcertain costs including but not limited to travelling for site visits, telecommunication, printing &stationery costs, subscription fees for various research and financial data & information services, credit information reports, website development & maintenance.
+Acuité may charge the borrower/issuer "Out of Pocket" expenses (OPE) at actuals for covering certain costs including but not limited to travelling for site visits, telecommunication, printing & stationery costs, subscription fees for various research and financial data & information services, credit information reports, website development & maintenance.
 OPE is applicable in fresh and review exercises.
+Please refer "Guidelines for site visit".

 Acuité begins a rating process (management interaction, rating analysis and rating committee) only after receipt of signed rating agreement and full payment of initial rating fee from the rated entity.
 Acuité has internal guidelines on fee structure for NCDs, Bonds, CP programs, and Bank Loan Ratings.
 The fee payable is largely dependent on the quantum of the debt being rated and to some extent on the complexity involved in the rating analysis.
-Acuité reserves theright to modify its fee structure.
+Acuité reserves the right to modify its fee structure.